tipJS-Team/tipJS/README.en.md

     ...
 #App Configuration
 ## Essentional
 tipJS the setting is done by tipJS.app method.
-In all settings to default (default value) exists, ThpJS.app method for changing the default settings to arguments of the object would specify.
+In all settings to default (default value) exists, tipJS.app method for changing the default settings to arguments of the object would specify.
 <pre>
 tipJS.app({
     controllers:[